itarog/PDF_extractor/README.md

 final_molecule_segments = adjust_molecule_segments_by_common_sequence(processed_molecule_segments)
 ```

-### The output
-The output is a list where every item is a MoleculeSegment

-## back-end
 ### Molecule segments - initiation (back-end)
 To create a **MoleculeSegement** object, you need to provide one parameter:
 - **segment_lines** - a list describing the text line in the molecule segment, where every item is of the form (multi_idx, text, bbox)